 0.00km - Start in the centre of Shap near the Market Square.
 Walk south through the village passing the play area, swimming pool and bowls club on your left.
 After 300 metres the pavement will disappear on the right side of the road and directly opposite the large stone pub, TURN LEFT onto Moss Grove leading to Wandsworth Garden.
 After 80 metres BEAR RIGHT to remain on the paved section of road as it curves right.
-There are wooden Coast to Coast signs at both junctions.
+There is wooden Coast to Coast signs at both junctions.

 0.52km – CONTINUE STRAIGHT ON as the paved road ends and becomes gravel vehicle tracks, and then BEAR LEFT to head up and over the railway.
 Again, there is a Coast to Coast sign.